1975: Los Angeles – part two

 When Station To Station was reissued in 1991 the back cover featured one of Schapiro’s images, of Bowie sketching Kaballah’s 10 Sephirot, also known as the Tree of Life, on the studio floor.
 The incident was also immortalised in the lyrics of ‘Breaking Glass’ on the Low album.

 The ‘Station To Station’ track itself is very much concerned with the stations of the cross, All the references within the piece are to do with the Kabbalah.
 It’s the nearest album to a magik treatise that I’ve written.
 I’ve never read a review that really sussed it.
-It’s all extremely dark album.
+It’s an extremely dark album.
 Miserable time to live through, I must say.

 Q magazine, February 1997

 The stories of Bowie’s darkest times in LA are legion, and inevitably blur the lines between fiction and reality.
 One witness was the teenage Rolling Stone journalist Cameron Crowe, who befriended Bowie in 1975 during the descent into madness.

 Back then he was going through some strange stuff.
 He was saving his urine in a bottle, he was going through… a reinvention [laughs].
 And eventually, he became very straight and moved to Berlin.
 But he was going through a wild phase, which he didn’t hide from me, nor did he ask me not to write about it, and I was the only journalist that had access to him for a couple of years and it’s my favourite profile that I’ve ever done.